TheGloriousGenesis/CS_Learning/Docker/README.md

 #### Travis CI
   - one of many continuous integration services.
 Free and open source to use
-  - Tip: With continuous integration, they must be given instructions on how to c
+  - Tip: With continuous integration, they must be given instructions on how to run the build stage and if it needs to run tests before deploying onto a server.
+To deploy onto
 #### AWS
 - AWS Elastic beanstalk
   - Server with load balancer for serving web applications